CalgaryToSpace/OBC_software/README.txt

 3) Upload the changes (including your new branch) to GitHub with git push origin MyNewBranch
 4) Update the pull request with the new changes

+Reviewing a Pull Request:
+1) Look over the code and also the commit message.
+Ensure changes are not out of the scope of the commit message
+2) Leave comments for any questions or things you think needs changing
+3) If you think its good to submit, comment "Approved"
+4) If you think its not good to submit, comment "Revise"